Gabriella439/slides/namespaced-debruijn/slides.md

 … because that is the second-innermost bound variable named `x`

-Like to the last example, the index is namespaced to variables named `x`
+Like the last example, the index is namespaced to variables named `x`

 This means that users can refer to shadowed variables using a non-zero index!